Scholarship Programs

 Please note that this is a separate application from that for the CJP Academic Scholarship; you may apply for both if eligible.

-CJP Logo
+CJP LOGO

 CJP Academic Scholarship

 Funds may be used for tuition, fees, books, room and board, and other associated costs.
-Applications for the 2023-24 academic year will be available online January 10 and will be accepted through June 1st.
+Applications for the 2024-25 academic year will be available online January 18 and will be accepted through June 3rd.